rsksmart/rsk-explorer/README.md

   Edit src/config/config.json and sets **WS_URL** to rsk-explorer-api url

-- 3 Buid for production
+- 3 Build for production

   ``` bash
   # build for production